 9:00am PT by Alex Ritman

-This story first appeared in the Aug.
-19 issue of The Hollywood Reporter magazine.
+A version of this story first appeared in the Nov.
+20 issue of The Hollywood Reporter magazine.
 To receive the magazine, click here to subscribe.